CDISC Data Standards Explained: CDASH, SDTM, SEND, and ADaM

 SDTM and SEND Standards: How Clinical and Nonclinical Data is Organized

-The Study Data Tabulation Model (SDTM) is arguably the most well-recognized and widely implemented CDISC standard.
-It outlines a universal standard for how to structure and build content for data sets for individual clinical study data, while the Standard for Exchange of Nonclinical Data (SEND) is an implementation of SDTM that provides the same structure to nonclinical data.
-Both SDTM and SEND are required by the Food and Drug Administration (FDA) in the United States and the Pharmaceuticals and Medical Devices Agency (PMDA) in Japan requires SDTM.
+The SDTM is arguably the most well-recognized and widely implemented CDISC standard.
+It outlines a universal standard for how to structure and build content for data sets for individual clinical studies, while the Standard for Exchange of Nonclinical Data (SEND) is an implementation of SDTM that provides the same structure to nonclinical data.
+Utilizing SDTM datasets allows for traceability to the source data, maintaining data integrity and quality.
+Following SDTM structures supports consistent data representation, reducing errors and discrepancies.

-Additionally, SDTM and SEND define each segment of data as a “domain,” which enables the people reviewing the data to find the information they need with limited to no study-specific understanding.
+Both SDTM and SEND are required by the FDA in the United States, while the PMDA in Japan requires SDTM.
+Additionally, SDTM and SEND define each segment of data as a “domain,” which enables the agencies reviewing the data to find the information they need with limited to no study-specific understanding.
 These domains provide structure to all data, including highly specialized fields like pharmacokinetics (PK).
+For additional detail on how PK data aligns with CDISC standards, see our blog Understanding How Pharmacokinetic Data and CDISC Standards Work Together.

 ADaM Standards: How Datasets are Built for Analysis